 Resources by Marshall and Jean Holdstock

-Marshall and Jean Holdstock worked with the people of DRFN between x and x dates….very brief intro with link to more comprehensive write up on the About Language page.
+Marshall and Jean Holdstock worked with the people of DRFN between the 1970’s and the 1990’s.

 Following are some of the Dane-zaa Záágéʔ learning resources they produced: